tomdominic/Article-to-video---011.video/README.md

-Thanks to https://011.video you can turn content into a video with music in less than 3 minutes, and you don't need more time to understand how to use it.

-Article to video: Video animations, doodles, and instructional videos may be costly and time-consuming to produce.
-It's simple to transform articles into internet videos in no time and at a minimal cost using 011.video.
-You may use 011.video to turn an article from a press release, blog, or other website into a video by extracting the text content and photographs.
-You can convert an article into a video with music in less than 3 minutes with this video creator tool, and you won't have to spend any additional time learning how to use it.
-You don't need to employ an expensive video designer to make your own video.
-Save time and money by doing it yourself.

-Text to video: Are you seeking for an easy and quick way to convert text to video on the web?
-Then you've arrived to the perfect spot!
-You've worked hard to generate a wonderful blog post or landing page, and the last thing you want to do is settle for it and assume that everyone appreciates text-based content.
-In other words, repurposing your material can help you reach a new audience because some members prefer video summaries or information.
-In minutes, you can transform text files or scripts into appealing, customisable videos using 011.video.
-It's something that everybody can do.
-It is not necessary to have any prior experience with video editing.

-Web page to video: If you're searching for a solution to transform your website into a video and use video marketing to its full potential, 011.video is the only way to go.
-By copying and pasting the URL, you may import website content.
-You may use 011.video to convert a URL from a blog or other website into a video by extracting the text content and graphics.
-One of two ways of video editing are available.
-Depending on the adjustments you wish to make to a given video, you may choose between automatic and manual slideshow modes.
+Ready to Turn Text into Video for free whitout any watermark ?

+011.video is a video generator that allows you to easily and quickly turn text from a HTML page or WordPress Blog post into a video for social media.

+It allow you to convert webpages into visually stunning videos with typography, color, images, and sound in minutes.
+Here are some steps on how to use 011.video to turn text from a website or a WordPress blog into a video for social media :

+.
+Start 011.video App

+.
+Copy the URL link or the article from your website or the blog post or any plain text and paste it into the text box

+.
+Edit your text.
+To summarize the text in a shorter story, move the slide cursor.

+.
+Choose the typography font

+.
+Select a new color

+.
+Choose a music background

+.
+Add your own images with file names using story keywords provided by 011.video

+.
+Record to start the conversion process

+.
+Wait until the 011.video.webm file is automatically downloaded

+That’s it !

+https://011.video is the easiest tool online to convert any text or URL web content into video for free and without any watermark and of course without sign up.